-If a seismic array is emplaced for a short duration or operates for a short period of time, however, acquisition of two years of data may be out of the question and temporal subsetting to estimate uncertainties may not be feasible.
-Temporal overlap between neighboring deployments of stations also may not be long enough to estimate uncertainties based on temporal variability.
-In this case, SNR measurements provide can provide a useful proxy for uncertainties.
-An example is shown in Figure 19.
-In these figures, the average standard deviation measured from temporal variability of cross-correlations of ambient noise observed over one-year is plotted as a function of spectral SNR.
+If a seismic station is operated or a pair of stations are run simultaneously only for a short period of time, however, acquisition of two years of data may be out of the question and temporal subsetting to estimate uncertainties may not be feasible.
+Temporal overlap between neighbouring deployments of stations also may not be long enough to estimate uncertainties based on temporal variability.
+In this case, SNR measurements can provide a useful proxy for uncertainties.
+An example is shown in Fig. 18.
+In these figures, the average standard deviation measured from the temporal variability of crosscorrelations of ambient noise observed over one-year is plotted as a function of spectral SNR.
 The cross-correlations are obtained on more than 200 stations across the US and southern Canada from the year 2004.
-Results at 10 sec period (green circles) and 20 sec period (red triangles) are shown, and are segregated into two inter-station distance ranges, 1000 - 2000 km and distances greater than 2000 km.
+Results at 10 s period (green circles) and 20 s period (red triangles) are shown, and are segregated into two interstation distance ranges, 1000-2000 km and distances greater than 2000 km.
 At both periods there is a clear linear relation between standard deviation and spectral SNR for 10 < SNR < 40.
 For SNR < 10, the standard deviation increases rapidly and non-linearly.
-These curves illustrate that SNR can be used as a proxy for measurement error if SNR > 10.

-addition, because, as Figure 12 shows, SNR is also related to the number of weeks in the stack, the number of weeks stacked is related to the expected measurement uncertainty.
-For example, inspection of Figure 12 shows that at 10 sec period, a SNR of 10 is expected after 4-weeks of observation.
-Figure 19a reveals that a SNR of 10 relates to a measurement error of about 55 m/sec.
-Thus, four-weeks of observation (in North America) is expected to give a measurement error of about 55 m/sec.
-Increasing the observing length to 20 weeks at 10 sec period is expected to increase the SNR to about 20 and the measurement error is expected to reduce to about 45 m/sec.
-Observing still longer to 60 weeks is expected, on average, to increase SNR to about 30 and reduce error to about 35 m/sec.
-Thus, although it is tempting to stack indefinitely, the power-law dependence of SNR on time-series length generates diminishing returns in reducing measurement errors after SNR is high enough to provide a reasonable dispersion measurement.
+These curves illustrate that SNR may provide a useful proxy for measurement error if SNR > 10.
+In addition, because, as Fig. 12 shows, SNR is also related to the number of weeks in the stack, the number of weeks stacked is related to the expected measurement uncertainty.
+For example, inspection of Fig. 12 shows that at 10 s period, a SNR of 10 is expected after 4-weeks of observation.
+Fig. 18(a) reveals that a SNR of 10 relates to a measurement error of about 55 m s-1.
+Thus, four-weeks of observation (in North America) is expected to give a measurement error of about 55 m s-1.
+Increasing the observing length to 20 weeks at 10 s period is expected to increase the SNR to about 20 and the measurement error is expected to reduce to about 45 m s-1.
+Observing still longer to 60 weeks is expected, on average, to increase SNR to about 30 and reduce error to about $35 \text{ m s}^{-1}$ .
+Thus, although it is tempting to stack data indefinitely, the power-law dependence of SNR on time-series length generates diminishing returns in reducing measurement errors after SNR is high enough to provide a reasonable dispersion measurement.
 Continued observation past this point may best be used to measure temporal variability directly, which is preferable over the use of proxy curves.